Registration and Academic Status

 Withdrawal from the University

 An official withdrawal from the university will result when a student drops all in progress and courses not yet started in a particular term.
 A student who withdraws from the university before the completion of a semester or summer term is required to comply with the official withdrawal procedure.
-This process is initiated by submitting a request through the Student Withdrawal channel on the My Record tab in the Howdy portal.
+This process is initiated by submitting a request through the Student Withdrawal link on the My Dashboard tab in the Howdy portal.
 Students may not withdraw after the Q-drop deadline.
 The student’s dean will retain the authority to support a student withdrawal after the deadline.

 For university policy regarding withdrawal, see the Texas A&M University Student Rules.